Mass Spectra of $\Lambda_Q\bar{\Sigma}_Q$ Hexaquark States in QCD Sum Rules: Numerical Analysis

 In establishing the theoretical framework of QCDSR, two additional parameters, $s_0$ and $M_B$, are introduced.
-However, all physical observables, such as the hadronic mass $m_X$, should not depend on these parameters.
-Therefore, it is necessary to identify suitable ranges of $s_0$ and $M_B$ such that the variation of $m_X$ with respect to $s_0$ and $M_B$ is minimized.
+However, all physical observables, such as the hadronic mass $M_X$, should not depend on these parameters.
+Therefore, it is necessary to identify suitable ranges of $s_0$ and $M_B$ such that the variation of $M_X$ with respect to $s_0$ and $M_B$ is minimized.
 The region in which the mass exhibits minimal sensitivity to these parameters is referred to as the Borel window.
 A reliable Borel window must also satisfy two additional conditions.
-First, since the quantity being extracted is the mass of the ground-state hadron, the pole contribution associated with the ground state should dominate the spectral density, while the contributions from excited states and the continuum should remain suppressed.
-We define the ratio of the pole contribution as

-For hexaquark states, the spectral density carries a high dimension, and the power of $s$ is correspondingly large, which could suppress the pole contribution significantly.
-As a result, a Borel window with a pole contribution satisfying $R^{\text{PC}}_{X,J^{P}} > 15\%$ can be regarded as reliable \cite{Wan:2019ake,Wan:2021vny,Zhang:2024ulk}.
-Second, we require the OPE to be convergent, which means that within the Borel window the contribution from the higher-dimensional condensate should be as small as possible.
+First, we require the OPE to be convergent, which means that within the Borel window the contribution from the higher-dimensional condensate should be as small as possible.
 We define the ratio of the dimension-$n$ condensate contribution as

 where